Shigeichi Robert Adachi

 On May 29, Shige was released to Fort Douglas, Utah, where he was inducted into the U.S. Army.
 His induction was reported in The Times, the newspaper of his hometown of San Mateo.

-After training, Adachi was sent to France to join the 442nd as a replacement.
-By that time due to battle casualties there was an ongoing need for more soldiers to be sent from basic training to the replenish the ranks.
-He served in the Rhineland-Vosges and the Rhineland-Maritime Alps Campaign in southern France.
-He earned his Combat Infantryman Badge in the Vosges, as reported in the Pacific Citizen newspaper of Salt Lake City on February 17, 1945.
+Adachi – or Teiken, as he was known – was then sent to the Theater of War to join the 442nd as a replacement.
+He arrived in France in time to fight in the Rhineland-Vosges Campaign, where, he earned his Combat Infantryman Badge, as reported in the Pacific Citizen newspaper of Salt Lake City on February 17, 1945.

 For his service, Private Adachi was awarded the Bronze Star Medal, Good Conduct Medal, European-African-Middle Eastern Campaign Medal with three bronze stars, World War II Victory Medal, Army of Occupation Medal, and Combat Infantryman Badge.
 He was awarded the Congressional Gold Medal on October 5, 2010, along with the other veterans of the 100th/442nd Regimental Combat Team.
 This is the highest Congressional Civilian Medal.

-Shige was discharged from the Army on February 12, 1946.
+Bob Adachi was discharged from the Army on February 12, 1946.
 He returned to San Mateo where he and his wife settled.
-They had one more child, a son, and Shige established a landscaping and gardening business.
-On June 21, 1954, his father became a naturalized U.S. citizen
+They had one more child, a son, and Bob established a landscaping and gardening business.
+He also was employed for many years by the Hillsborough School District as a groundskeeper.
+One year, he was asked to speak to the students about his experiences being incarcerated at Topaz and serving in the 442nd in Europe.
+On June 21, 1954, his father, Jukichi, became a naturalized U.S. citizen

 His brother Ryoichi Roy Adachi served as a Staff Sergeant in B Battery, 522nd Field Artillery Battalion, 442nd RCT.